 Finally, when creating a friendly neighbor perennial garden, try incorporating the following ideas for additional benefits:

-- Bench – gives neighbors a place to sit and chat or observe wildlife.
+- Benches – gives neighbors a place to sit and chat or observe wildlife.

-- Bird bath – attracts a wider array of bird species.
+- Bird baths – attracts a wider array of bird species.

 - Fencing – discourages foot traffic in unwanted areas.